luangjokaj/wordpressify/README.md

 **INSTALL WORDPRESS**

-- Let’s begin, on the first run we need to install WordPress, we do this once by running the command:
+- On the first run we need to install WordPress, we do this once by running the command:

 ```
 npm run install:wordpress